-Fig. 5.69 presents cladding temperatures of fuel rod simulators from experimental data (recorded by thermocouples TFS-20/9, TFS-18/11 and TFS-17/3) at three elevations: 550 mm, 750 mm and 950 mm.
+Fig. 5.69 presents cladding temperatures of fuel rod simulators from experimental data (recorded by thermocouples TFS 20/9, TFS 18/11 and TFS 171/3) at three elevations: 550 mm, 750 mm and 950 mm.
 These thermocouples are in the upper half of the heated region of the rod bundle (heated region: from 0 mm to 1024 mm).
-These measured temperatures are compared with the temperatures calculated with the previous and current version of the code, respectively ATHLET-CD 3.2.1 and 3.3, in the middle ring of the test bundle (ROD2) at the same elevations.
-One observes a light overestimation of the temperatures by ATHLET-CD 3.2.1 as well as by ATHLET-CD 3.3.
-Results from both codes are identical until to the flooding time.
-The temperature excursion during the quenching is well captured in both code versions.
+These measured temperatures are compared with the temperatures calculated with the previous and current version of the code, respectively ATHLET-CD 3.2.1, 3.3 and 3.3.1, in the middle ring of the test bundle (ROD2) at the same elevations.
+One observes a light overestimation of the temperatures by ATHLET-CD 3.2.1 as well as by ATHLET-CD 3.3/3.3.1.
+Results from all codes versions are identical until to the flooding time.
+The temperature excursion during the quenching is well captured in all code versions.

 Fig. 5.70 presents the accumulated mass of generated hydrogen.
-ATHLET-CD 3.2.1 and 3.3 predicts the same amount of hydrogen until the start of quenching phase.
+ATHLET-CD 3.2.1, 3.3 and 3.3.1 predicts the same amount of hydrogen until the start of quenching phase.
 After the quenching, ATHLET-CD 3.3 predicts slightly less hydrogen than ATHLET-CD 3.2.1.

-However, while both versions slightly underestimate the hydrogen amount until the quenching in comparison to the experiment, they both present a significant underestimation of the hydrogen production during the quenching.
+However, while all versions slightly underestimate the hydrogen amount until the quenching in comparison to the experiment, they present a significant underestimation of the hydrogen production during the quenching.
 This large difference can be explained by the fact that the reoxidation of nitride, as well as the oxidation of the melt and of the outer wall of shroud were not considered in the simulation.
+ATHLET-CD 3.3.1 calculates slightly more hydrogen from HECU structures, what is considered in the total amount, while for rods nearly the same amount is predicted like in ATHLET-CD 3.3.

-Fig. 5.71 presents the accumulated mass of metallic melt calculated by ATHLET-CD 3.2.1 and 3.3.
-Results are identical.
+Fig. 5.71 presents the accumulated mass of metallic melt calculated by ATHLET-CD 3.2.1, 3.3 and 3.3.1.
+Results are nearly identical.